Maxhu787/10ff.net-cheat-script/README.md

 # 10ff.net Script

 Script for cheating in <a href="https://10ff.net">10ff.net</a> typing test
+## How it works
+It basically is selecting the highlited text in the test (which is the current word that you are going to type) setting it to a variable<br />
+and setting the input field's value to that variable and dispatching the input event every 1 / 1000 of a second

 ## Basic version
 Press <kbd>ctrl + shift + i</kbd> or <kbd>F12</kbd> and paste it in the console